Maintaining high water quality

 Following concerns with PFAS contamination of groundwater at the CFA training centre at Penshurst in 2015, we now test our drinking water supplies for PFAS-related chemicals at both Penshurst and Caramut every three months.

-While the risk profile for our other drinking water supplies across the region is extremely low, we are being proactive and have started testing all our supplies for PFAS-related chemicals on an annual basis.
+While the risk profile for our other drinking water supplies across the region is extremely low, we are being proactive and are testing all our supplies for PFAS-related chemicals on an annual basis.
 We’re confident that our supplies are safe but we want to provide that reassurance to our customers as well.
-Results from our first round of testing, completed in July 2024, show all our drinking water supplies are safe.
+Results from our first round of testing, completed in July 2024, show all our drinking water supplies are safe under both the current and proposed guidelines.